MaxMaelicke/dsnd_capstone_stock_price_predictor/README.md

 Visit http://127.0.0.1:8050 to see the Dash app.

 *Optional - for production server:*
 Add function/script to automatically retrieve updated stock data.
-Setup automatic job to run 'create_static_data.py' when new stock data is available Setup Gunicorn/WSGI sock (e.g. systemd service) to point to Dash app.
+Setup automatic job to run 'create_static_data.py' when new stock data is available.
+Setup Gunicorn/WSGI sock (e.g. systemd service) to point to Dash app.
 Setup webserver and link to app location.

 ## Prerequisites & Used libraries